yugyoung/LinearAlgebra/Syllabus.md

 * Project (15\%)
 * Class participation (10\%)

-he table below shows the schematic of the final grade.
+The table below shows the schematic of the final grade.
 If the total score is greater than or equal to 90, then the final grade is A+.
 If the total score is strictly less than 90 and greater than or equal to 80, the final grade will be A0, and so on.

 | Total Score | 90 | 80 | 75 | 65 | 55 | 50 | 40 | 30 | 25 | 15 | 5  | 0  |
 | ----------- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |